Understanding The Premise For Voidable Marriages

-There are marriages that don’t end by normal irreconcilable differences which account for most the divorces in the United States and California.
-Other marriages not included in normal dissolution proceedings are voidable marriages.
+There are marriages that don’t end by the normal irreconcilable differences approach which accounts for most the divorces in the United States and California.
+Other marriages not included in normal dissolution proceedings are “voidable marriages.”

-Incest: When two parties who are related by blood the Courts will Annull the Marriage.
+- Incest: When two parties who are related by blood the courts will annul the marriage.
 These relationships normally include, Parents and children, ancestors, siblings and uncles and aunts.

-Bigamy: When a party is currently married to another person, the Courts will Anull the marriage.
+- Bigamy: When a party is currently married to another person, the courts will annul the marriage.

 The effects of all the grounds listed above give the party a way out of the marriage.
 Rather that having to go through all the statutory normal dissolution requirements and waiting times until they can remarry.
 An annulled marriage relates back to the date the party’s never were married thus potential spousal support orders that were in place can be terminated as if they never happened.